 New Forest Deer

-The four main types of deer that can be found in the New Forest today are fallow, roe, red and sika deer.
-Muntjak have also been seen in the forest too.
+The five main types of deer that can be found here in the New Forest are:

 Deer are herd animals and move together in groups so are rarely alone, the forest woodland provides good cover and shelter from the elements.